-HE9424/HE0574 Hospice/WAC Training
+HE9424/HE0574 Hospice/WAC Training 3 credits (3 lec hrs/wk)

 This is a training course for persons interested in becoming hospice volunteers.
 Basic hospice principles and history of the hospice movement are presented as are skills needed by the volunteers to carry out their roles.
 The process of dying is discussed, including needs of clients/families.
 The major focus of the class is on helping others.
 The class is conducted in group format and sharing personal experiences is encouraged.
-HE0574 is non-credit.
+HE0574 is noncredit.

-HE9427 Career Development Seminars: Health and Wellness-General
+HE9427 Career Development Seminars: Health and Wellness - General

-(1-90 lec and/or lab hrs total)

-Inservice training program and seminars designed to study current issues and problems within health and wellness areas and methods of alleviating them.
+0-3 credits (1-90 lec and/or lab hrs total) Inservice training program and seminars designed to study current issues and problems within health and wellness areas and methods of alleviating them.